Radexman/React-course-resources/2 - React Basics & JSX/4 - Intro To JSX.md

 # **Intro To JSX**

 JSX allows us to write plain HTML in our components.
 There are a couple rules to follow when writing JSX.
+React components are regular JavaScript functions, but their names must start with a capital letter or they won’t work!

 ```jsx
 // App.js